Could Your Child Be on the Autism Spectrum? Take This Quick Screening Quiz

 Thursday, December 19, 2024

-SAEDNEWS; Autism Spectrum Disorder (ASD) is becoming more widely recognized as understanding of developmental problems grows.
+SAEDNEWS: Awareness of Autism Spectrum Disorder (ASD) is increasing as our understanding of developmental differences continues to grow.

 Understanding the Autism Spectrum Disorder